2moe/node-path-action/docs/Readme.md

 - If it's your own machine, you can simply add the PATH.
 - However, if you're sharing actions with others, it's best not to make significant changes to the system environment.

-> The Runner commes with NodeJS is located in the `externals` directory, such as `/path/to/runners/externals/node20/bin/node`.
+> The Runner that comes with NodeJS is located in the `externals` directory, such as `/path/to/runners/externals/node20/bin/node`.

 ## Quick Start